paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2016-12-16-beyond_the_style_guide.md

 ---
 Much like baking a Christmas cake, designing for the web involves creating an experience in layers.
 Starting with a solid base that provides the core experience (the fruit cake), we can add further layers, each adding refinement (the marzipan) and delight (the icing).

-Don't worry, this isn't a misplaced [cake recipe][1], but an evaluation of modular design and the role [style guides][2] can play in acknowledging these different concerns, be they presentational or programmatic.
+Don’t worry, this isn’t a misplaced [cake recipe][1], but an evaluation of modular design and the role [style guides][2] can play in acknowledging these different concerns, be they presentational or programmatic.

-## The auteur's style guide
+## The auteur’s style guide

 Although trained as a graphic designer, it was only when I encountered the immediacy of the web that I felt truly empowered as a designer.
 Given a desire to control every aspect of the resulting experience, I slowly [adopted the role of an auteur][3], exploring every part of the web stack: front-end to back-end, and everything in between.
 A few years ago, I dreaded using the command line.
 Today, the terminal is a permanent feature in my Dock.

-In straddling the realms of graphic design and programming, it's the point at which they meet that I find most fascinating, with each dicipline valuing the creation of effective systems, [be they for communication or code efficiency][4].
+In straddling the realms of graphic design and programming, it’s the point at which they meet that I find most fascinating, with each dicipline valuing the creation of effective systems, [be they for communication or code efficiency][4].
 Front-end style guides live at this intersection, demonstrating both the modularity of code and the application of visual design.

 ## Painting by numbers

 In our rush to build modular systems, design frameworks have grown in popularity.
-While enabling quick assembly, these come at the cost of originality and creative expression -- perhaps one reason why we're seeing the [homogenisation of web design][5].
+While enabling quick assembly, these come at the cost of originality and creative expression — perhaps one reason why we’re seeing the [homogenisation of web design][5].

 In editorial design, layouts should accentuate content and present it in an engaging manner.
 Yet on the web we see a practice that seeks templated predictability.
-In '[Design Machines][6]' Travis Gertz argued that (emphasis added):
+In <cite>[Design Machines][6]</cite> Travis Gertz argued that (emphasis added):

 > Design systems still feel like a novelty in screen-based design.
 We nerd out over grid systems and modular scales and obsess over style guides and pattern libraries.
-We're pretty good at using them to build repeatable components and site-wide standards, but that's sort of where it ends. [...] **But to stop there is to ignore the true purpose and potential of a design system.**
+We’re pretty good at using them to build repeatable components and site-wide standards, but that’s sort of where it ends. […] **But to stop there is to ignore the true purpose and potential of a design system.**

 Unless we consider how interface patterns fully embrace the design systems they should be built upon, style guides may exacerbate this paint-by-numbers approach, encouraging conformance and suppressing creativity.

 ## Anatomy of a button

-Let's take a look at that most canonical of components, the button, and consider what we might wish to document and demonstrate in a style guide.
+Let’s take a look at that most canonical of components, the button, and consider what we might wish to document and demonstrate in a style guide.

 ### Content

 The most variable aspect of any component.
-Content guidelines will exert the most influence here, dictating things like tone of voice (whether we should we use stiff, formal language like 'Submit form', or adopt a more friendly tone, perhaps 'Send us your message') and appropriate language.
+Content guidelines will exert the most influence here, dictating things like tone of voice (whether we should we use stiff, formal language like ‘Submit form’, or adopt a more friendly tone, perhaps ‘Send us your message’) and appropriate language.
 For an internationalised interface, this may also impact word length and text direction or orientation.

 ### Structure